 Snow Town Yeti is a small ski resort on the southern slope of Mount Fuji.
-It is notable as one of only two ski resorts found on Mount Fuji (the other is Fujiten), and because it is the first snow resort in Japan to open each season (around late October with man made snow).
+It is notable as one of only two ski resorts found on Mount Fuji (the other is Fujiten) and because it is one of the first snow resorts in Japan to open each season (around mid to late October with man-made snow).

-During the ski season, very infrequent buses to Yeti Snow Resort depart from Gotemba Station (60 minutes, 1360 yen one way), Mishima Station (80 minutes, 1600 yen one way) and Fuji Station (90 minutes, 1600 yen one way).
+During the ski season, infrequent buses to Yeti Snow Resort depart from Gotemba Station (60 minutes, 1190 yen one way), Mishima Station (80 minutes, 1630 yen one way) and Fuji Station (90 minutes, 1620 yen one way).
 Set tickets, which combine the round trip by bus and a 1-day lift pass are available at a reduced cost.

 Nearby rental car outlets are found around Mishima, Gotemba and Fuji Stations.
 Snow tires and winter driving skills are required to access Yeti Snow Resort when there is snow or ice on the road.